lavafroth/envy-rs/README.md

 # envy-rs

-Generate obfuscated PowerShell payloads that resolve to Windows paths.
+Generate obfuscated Windows PowerShell payloads that resolve to paths by globbing environment variables.

 This is a rewrite of my Golang project Envy in pure Rust.
 Basically the same thing without the race conditions.